aszczepanek/react-gstate/README.md

-Of course redux provides some other things that might be important for you, like browser addon for global state debugging and time travel. react-gs in the end works similar to redux, it has single point of state change, so it is possible to create such an addon like redux have.
+Of course redux provides some other things that might be important for you, like browser addon for global state debugging and time travel. react-gstate in the end works similar to redux, it has single point of state change, so it is possible to create such an addon like redux have.
 But unfortunately I don't have time to develop such thing.